Mastering the “Soft Skills” of Fundraising

 You need to pay attention to your appearance:

-What’s the proper role of makeup, extreme fashion, showing skin, jewelry, stubble, colors?
+What’s the proper role of makeup, extreme fashion, showing skin, jewelry, stubble, and colors?

 What is appropriate in your social life may not be appropriate in front of a major donor.

-All this stuff matters more than you imagine!
+All these skills matter more than you imagine!

-Not only does it affect your success raising money, but it also affects your ability to rise in your career. (not to mention socially.)
+Not only do fundraising soft skills affect your success in raising money, but it also affects your ability to rise in your career.

 I think we could all use more practice in graciousness and making others comfortable.